 - 2.13.10.1.
 MDHHS, CMS and its designated agent(s) will conduct periodic evaluations of the Demonstration over time from multiple perspectives using both quantitative and qualitative methods. - 2.13.10.2.
-The evaluations will be used for program improvement purposes and to assess the Demonstration's overall impact on various outcomes including, but not limited to, Enrollment and disenrollment patterns, Enrollee access and quality of care experiences, utilization and costs by service type (e.g., inpatient, outpatient, home health, prescription drugs, nursing facility, and MI Health Link 1915 (c) waiver), and program staff and provider experiences.
+The evaluations will be used for program improvement purposes and to assess the Demonstration's overall impact on various outcomes including, but not limited to, Enrollment and disenrollment patterns, Enrollee access and quality of care experiences, utilization and costs by service type (e.g., inpatient, outpatient, home health, prescription drugs, nursing facility, and MI Health Link 1915 (c) waiver), and program staff and provider experiences. - 2.13.10.3.

-- 2.13.10.3.
 As such, the evaluations will include surveys, site visits, analysis of Claims and Encounter Data, focus groups, key informant interviews, and document reviews.
-The ICO shall participate in evaluation activities as directed by CMS and/or MDHHS and provide information or data upon request. - 2.14.
-Marketing, Outreach, and Enrollee Communications Standards - 2.14.1.
-Requirements, General - 2.14.1.1.
-The ICO is subject to rules governing marketing and Enrollee Communications as specified under Section 1851(h) of the Social Security Act; 42 C.F.R. § 422.111, §422.2260 et. seq., § 423.120(b) and (c), § 423.128, and § 423.2260 et seq.; and the Medicare Marketing Guidelines, with the following additional requirements or clarifications: - 2.14.1.1.1 The ICO must refer any Enrollees who inquire about MI Health Link eligibility or Enrollment to the MDHHS Enrollment broker, or the MMAP, although the ICO may provide Enrollees and Potential Enrollees with factual information about the ICO's plan and its benefits prior to referring a request regarding eligibility or Enrollment to the MDHHS authorized agent; - 2.14.1.1.2.
-The ICO must make available to CMS and MDHHS, upon request, current schedules of all educational events conducted by the ICO to provide information to Enrollees or Potential Enrollees; - 2.14.1.13.
+The ICO shall participate in evaluation activities as directed by CMS and/or MDHHS and provide information or data upon request.

+2.14.
+Marketing, Outreach, and Enrollee Communications Standards

+2.14.1.
+Requirements, General

+- 2.14.1.1.
+The ICO is subject to rules governing marketing and Enrollee Communications as specified under Section 1851(h) of the Social Security Act; 42 C.F.R. § 422.111, §422.2260 et. seq., § 423.120(b) and (c), § 423.128, and § 423.2260, and § 438.10 et seq.; the Medicare Marketing Guidelines, and the Medicare-Medicaid marketing guidance, with the following additional requirements or clarifications: - 2.14.1.1.1 The ICO must refer any Enrollees who inquire about MI Health Link eligibility or Enrollment to the MDHHS Enrollment broker, or the MMAP, although the ICO may provide Enrollees and Potential Enrollees with information about the ICO's plan and its benefits prior to referring a request regarding eligibility or Enrollment to the MDHHS authorized agent; - 2.14.1.1.2.
+The ICO must make available to CMS and MDHHS, upon request, current schedules of all educational events conducted by the ICO to provide information to Enrollees or Potential Enrollees; - 2.14.1.1.3.
 The ICO must distribute all materials to its entire Service Area as referenced in Appendix H; and must convene all educational and marketing/sales events at sites within the ICO's Service Area that are physically accessible to all Enrollees or Potential Enrollees, including persons with disabilities and persons using public transportation. - 2.14.1.1.4.
 The ICO may not offer financial or other incentives, including private insurance, to induce Enrollees or Potential Enrollees to enroll with the ICO or to refer a friend, neighbor, or other person to enroll with the ICO; - 2.14.1.1.5.
-The ICO will not be allowed to market directly to Potential Enrollees on a one-on-one basis but may provide responses to Enrollee -initiated requests for information and/or Enrollment;
+The ICO will not be allowed to market directly to Potential Enrollees on a one-on-one basis but may provide responses to Enrollee-initiated requests for information and/or Enrollment; - 2.14.1.1.6.
+The ICO may participate in group marketing events and provide general audience materials (such as general circulation brochures, and media and billboard advertisements); - 2.14.1.1.7.
+The ICO must refer all Potential Enrollees to the State or its vendor for Enrollment: